 Spending Could Change

 And even as you might have a disciplined spending plan in mind for your retirement, it’s also worth bearing in mind that in-retirement spending isn’t 100% within your control.
-While inflation has been fairly benign over the past decade, running well below historical norms for most categories, it could run higher in the future.
-(High government spending to ward off a recession could stoke inflation, though many experts also predicted inflation following the global financial crisis from 2007-09 and it didn’t materialize.)
+Anyone who has gone to the grocery store or filled up their gas tank this summer is aware of the risk of higher prices.
+Whether the current inflationary trends will prove fleeting or more lasting is the subject of active debate, but inflation is certainly a risk factor for retirees who aim to hold their spending at very modest levels.
 It’s also important to consider that your own inflation experience could be different from CPI at large, especially if healthcare-related costs consume a large share of your spending.
 Higher inflation has the potential to drive your overall spending--and in turn your withdrawal rate--higher than you intended, even if consumption remains the same.

 In addition to inflation, it’s worth considering that what you spend money on--and in turn your total spending rate--might change over your retirement life cycle, too.
-Research from Morningstar Investment Management’s head of retirement research David Blanchett points to spending tapering down in the middle years of retirement, then flaring up toward the end, largely due to uninsured healthcare costs.
+Research from retirement researcher David Blanchett at QMA points to spending tapering down in the middle years of retirement, then flaring up toward the end, largely due to uninsured healthcare costs.
 If you haven’t made a plan for long-term care expenses should they arise, it’s particularly important to factor in those potential costs.